 - What is your brand personality?
 In the article, Creamer offers up another example of a simple conversational style, sharing how Oreo uses it to connect with its fans on Facebook.
 For Oreo, a fun and lively, yet light conversational tone matches its brand personality, making it easy for fans to hop into the fray of cookie chatter without having to make a large mental leap from brand personality to execution.
 Oreo poses questions that match its brand personality and let fans share a bit of themselves and their experiences with Oreo products.

 - What are your goals for online engagement?
 Yes, we’re hammering the goal setting principle home here.
 What the heck are you trying to achieve by talking to your customers online?
 Are you engaging with them to provide customer service?
 Are you aiming to improve the recognition and reputation of your brand?
-The type of conversation you inspire ties directly to your goals for engagement, which means this type of light-hearted, “mundane” conversation really might not be a good tack for your brand.
+The type of conversation you inspire ties directly to your goals for engagement, which means this light-hearted, “mundane” conversation really might not be a good tactic for your brand.
 Explore what it is you’re trying to do, in detail, to see if this conversational style is truly right for your company.

 - Who will be creating and managing these conversations?
 If you read through the Oreo cookie example, you’ll see that, despite the free-flowing feel of their conversations, their chatter is planned carefully and executed by a group of folks skilled in connecting brands with people.
 To get the voice and conversation where you want it to be, you’ll need to have the right people in place.